MeshFEM/catamari/docs/quickstart.rst

 is stored at position :samp:`i + j * leading_dim` in the buffer.

-`Catamari <https://hodgestar.com/catamari>`__ thus implements a minimal description of such a matrix format in its :samp:`catamari::BlasMatrixView` template structure.
-The data structure is meant to be a low-level, minimal interface to BLAS-like APIs and should typically be avoided by users in favor of the higher-level :samp:`catamari::BlasMatrix` class, which handles resource allocation and deallocation.
+`Catamari <https://hodgestar.com/catamari>`__ thus implements a minimal description of such a matrix format in its :samp:`catamari::BlasMatrixView<Field>` template structure.
+The data structure is meant to be a low-level, minimal interface to BLAS-like APIs and should typically be avoided by users in favor of the higher-level :samp:`catamari::BlasMatrix<Field>` class, which handles resource allocation and deallocation.

-:samp:`catamari::BlasMatrixView` should typically only be used when there is a predefined buffer holding the column-major matrix data.
+:samp:`catamari::BlasMatrixView<Field>` should typically only be used when there is a predefined buffer holding the column-major matrix data.
 For example:

 .. code-block:: cpp